Harshil-Kaneria/Unique-String-Generator/README.md

 # Unique-String-Generator

 The Unique String Generator is a JavaScript package that generates a random string, number or ID that is almost 100% unique each time it's called.
 It can be used for a variety of purposes such as one-time sessions, email verification, pre-user IDs, activation codes, and more.
+Recetly we are adding full support of [uuid](https://www.npmjs.com/package/uuid) world best library for ids with in this library.

 ***
 ## Playground / Demo / Home page